ay-lab/FitHiChIP/README.md

 		Columns 7 and 8 denote the mappability and GC contents, respectively, for the current interval.

-4) The folders FitHiChIP_"INTTYPE"_b"BINSIZE"_L"LowDistThr"_U"UppDistThr" contain the results for different types of interactions, subject to the specified bin size, and the distance thresholds considered for an interaction.
+4) The folders FitHiChIP_"INTTYPE"_b"BINSIZE"_L"LowDistThr"_U"UppDistThr" contain the results for different types of interactions, subject to the specified bin size, and the distance thresholds specified.

-		INTTYPE: interaction type: can be either all to all (interaction among all segments), peak to peak, peak to non peak, and peak to all (includes both peak and non peak segments).
+		INTTYPE: interaction type: can be either ALL2ALL (interaction among all segments), Peak2Peak (interactions between two peaks), Peak2NonPeak (interactions between a peak and a non-peak), and Peak2ALL (interactions involving a peak segment - the other end can be a peak or a non-peak).

 		Within each directory, following files and folders exist: